 Individualized Development Plan (IDP) - The IDP will be initiated during the student's first year and should be updated and modified as the student progresses through graduate school.
-Students will have an information session after class on Wednesday, August 19, and will participate in the workshop with Dr Jeffrey Engler on Thursday, August 27, immediately following class.
+Students will have an information session after class on Tuesday.
+August 15 and will participate in the workshop with Dr. Dan Bullard.

-Beginning with their first committee meeting, students should present a slide/handout of 2-4 goals from their IDP at their committee meeting, and plans to meet those goals/progress towards those goals and/or changes to the goals should be reviewed briefly at subsequent committee meetings.
+Beginning with their first committee meeting, students should present a slide or handout of 2-4 goals from their IDP at their committee meeting.
+This should include the students plan to meet, progress, and possible changes to the goals to be reviewed briefly at subsequent committee meetings.
 Please see the GBS Handbook for general information about the Individualized Development Plan (IDP).